 The initial term of Hebei Hua Ao was 25 years and was due to expire in 2019.
 In light of the continuing increase in the resources base and production profile of the Caijiaying Mine, the Company, through its wholly owned subsidiary China Zinc Limited, purchased an additional 28.8% interest in Hebei Hua Ao from Yuanrun in 2012.
-Griffin now holds an 88.8% equity interest in Hebei Hua Ao and Yuanrun retains an 11.2% residual interest with a fee for services rendered, resulting in Hebei Hua Ao being in the nature of a subsidiary of the Company with a service contract to Guoxin for accounting purposes.
+Griffin now holds an 88.8% equity interest in Hebei Hua Ao and Yuanrun retains an 11.2% residual interest with a fee for services rendered, resulting in Hebei Hua Ao being in the nature of a subsidiary of a wholly owned subsidiary of the Company with a service contract to Yuanrun for accounting purposes.
 In addition, and as part of this purchase agreement, the term of the Hebei Hua Ao joint venture was extended to October 2037.

 Following extensive exploration, resource delineation drilling, a number of scoping studies, a feasibility study, financing and construction, Griffin successfully commissioned the Caijiaying Mine on time and within budget in 2005 with an initial design production throughput rate of 200,000 tonnes of ore per annum.
 Numerous upgrades to the Caijiaying Mine and processing facilities have taken place since commissioning.
 In January 2016, the Company completed a further upgrade of the processing facilities at the Caijiaying Mine and the construction of two new 35kv power lines connected to the main grid enabling a new third primary ball mill to be commissioned.
-This latest upgrade has taken name plate mill throughput capacity to 1.5 million tonnes of ore per annum.
+This upgrade has taken name plate mill throughput capacity to 1.5 million tonnes of ore per annum.